rolandtoth/promoBox/README.md

 Delete cookie set with 'daysToSeeAgain' if the current url has the supplied hash (e.g. `#clear`).

 Add multiple values as an array (e.g. `["#clear", "#test"]`).

 Only exact matches count.

 **showIfUrlContains**

-Show the lightbox only if the current url contains the supplied string (e.g. '/products/', partial match).
+Show promoBox only if the current url contains the supplied string (e.g. `/products/`).

 Add multiple values as an array (e.g. `["promotion", "freebies/docs"]`).

+Partial matches are allowed.

 **hideIfUrlContains**

-Show the lightbox only if the current url does not contain the supplied string (e.g. 'profile', partial match).
+Show promoBox only if the current url does not contain the supplied string (e.g. `profile`).

 Add multiple values as an array (e.g. `["dev.mysite", "mysite.com/about-us"]`).

+Partial matches are allowed.

 **fadeInDuration**